Bringing the Purple Butterfly initiative to NZ

 * the production of some new and enhanced resources for parents of multiples.
 These to be developed in conjunction with Multiples New Zealand

-The Neonatal Trust's involvement
+The Neonatal Trust's involvement (page creator)

 Bringing the Purple Butterfly initiative to New Zealand fits perfectly with The Neonatal Trusts role 'supporting families going through the stress and anxiety of a neonatal journey'.
 Working with Multiples NZ, we will produce and distribute the resources and also raise awareness and provide other necessary support.